School blends hip, historic

 The cultural opportunities have added to the educational experience of students in the local schools.

-Students at the South Loop School have increased their Illinois Standard Achievement Test (ISAT) scores about 50 percent since 2002, making more parents in the area willing to enroll their children, said Patrick Baccellieri, deputy chief officer for Chicago Public Schools, who was the principal at South Loop School from 2002-2007.
+Students at the School School have increased their Illinois Standard Achievement Test (ISAT) scores about 50 percent since 2002, making more parents in the area willing to enroll their children, said Patrick Baccellieri, deputy chief officer for Chicago Public Schools, who was the principal at School School from 2002-2007.
 "The school offers different programs to enrich student learning.
 It has a regional gifted center and an early childhood center," Baccellieri said.

-Perspectives Charter Schools' South Loop Campus is yet another alternative within the community, which offers a unique curriculum for 6th to 12th graders.
+Perspectives Charter Schools' School Campus is yet another alternative within the community, which offers a unique curriculum for 6th to 12th graders.
 In its 11th year, students attend classes in a building that has won several architectural awards, said Zack Duffy, communications director for the school.

 Getting around